What Are Compound Nouns?

 sister-in-law → sister

 Here, the most significant word is 'sister,' therefore we add 's' to that word.

 Here, both words are actually significant, so we pluralize both of them.

 Compound Noun or Noun Phrase?

-Noun phrases are usually made of a modifier and a noun so, they can be directly modified by another adverb.
+In contrast, noun phrases are typically composed of a modifier and a noun, which can be directly modified by an adverb.